-Researchers from the School of Health and Psychological Sciences’ Centre for Maternal and Child Health receive the ONS Link Administrative Data Excellence Award for the Birth Timing Study
+Researchers from the School of Health & Psychological Sciences’ Centre for Maternal and Child Health receive the ONS Link Administrative Data Excellence Award for the Birth Timing Study

 Last week, City maternal health researchers received the Linked Administrative Data Excellence Award at the Office for National Statistics (ONS) Research Capability 2021 event, presented by National Statistician, Professor Sir Ian Diamond.